An introduction to computational tools for research-- Linux command line, HPC, Bash scripting, Python, SQL, and Artificial Intelligence

 The course is divided into four main sections:

-• Python scripting
+• Section 2: Python scripting

-• A brief introduction to Artificial Intelligence
+• Section 4: A brief introduction to Artificial Intelligence

 Course Objectives